nnaik39/context-vqa/README.md

 ## Examples

 The Context-VQA dataset features six contexts: Travel, Shopping, Health, Social Media, News, and Science Magazines.
 Prior research has shown that the context in which the image appears affects the kinds of questions asked, as well as the details required to be provided in the model's answer.
 For further information on this work, please refer to [Stangl et al (2021)](https://dl.acm.org/doi/fullHtml/10.1145/3441852.3471233) and [Stangl et al (2020)](https://dl.acm.org/doi/10.1145/3313831.3376404).
-We present some examples of how this might apply to the VQA domain below.
+We present an example of how this might apply to the VQA domain below.

 ### Example 1
 ![The GIF shows an image of a scuba diver near a coral reef, and the GIF alternates between the image itself and text reading: "Image Description: " Underneath the image, there's text reading: "What else would you want to know?"](img/example_2.gif)